lisp-mirror/clcon/README.md

 If there is a single source, you just go to source.
 If there are many, they are printed at console and you can click on either on them with mouse (no way to do that with keyboard now, sorry for that, this is a bug)

+## What is my REPL hang up?
+menu ber/Connection/Disconnect from swank menu bar/Connection/Connect to swank
+- this can help

+as you disconnect, you get into tcl prompt.
+Don't issue any commands, otherwise your history would mess up with tcl commands which you can later run as lisp commands.
+I plan to remove tcl console functionality at all, as we have tcl escapes alredy.

+## Multiline commands
+Not supported, neither in lisp, nor in tcl.
+Undefined consequences.

 ## Also Read tkcon manual
 Manual is [here](http://tkcon.sourceforge.net/docs/index.html)